By Mr. Propwise

 Second, large upcoming completions are likely to put pressure on both property prices and rentals, especially coupled with slower expected population growth as the government continues to be tight on the inflow of foreigners into Singapore.

-Based on URA data, there are close to 58,000 units of private residential properties to be completed in the next few years.
-Looking at the breakdown of supply, 2016 will see completions of over 22,000 units per year, followed by over 15,000 units in 2017.
-This is nearly twice the yearly average of fewer than 10,000 units per year between 1996 and 2012.
+Based on URA data, there are close to 44,000 units of private residential properties to be completed in the next few years.
+Looking at the breakdown of supply, 2017 will see completions of over 13,000 units per year, followed by close to 10,000 units in 2018.
+This is still above the yearly average of fewer than 10,000 units per year between 1996 and 2012.

 Figure 4 – Upcoming private residential supply (Source: URA, PropertyMarketInsights.com)